d1hydr0gen/moe-counter-lite/README.md

 ```
 Done.
 Make it sure you added theme to assets folder.<br>
 Please use 45x100(9:20) Images.<br>
-You can test the access counter at:　https://counter.yoczit.com<br>

 * I recommend to host it your self when you use it!